akiraohgaki/devbox/README.md

 ### Visual Studio Code Server

-To use the devbox container as a local served Visual Studio Code Server, run the following in your terminal, then open http://localhost:8000/ in your browser.
+To use the devbox container as Visual Studio Code Server that can be accessed locally, run the following in your terminal, then open http://localhost:8000/ in your browser.

 ```sh
 docker run --name devbox -p 8000:8000 -d docker.io/akiraohgaki/devbox
 ```

-To use the devbox container like a remote machine that connect from https://vscode.dev/ and local Visual Studio Code, run the following in your terminal, then follow the on-screen instructions.
+To use the devbox container as Visual Studio Code Server that can be accessed from https://vscode.dev/ and from any Visual Studio Code desktop, run the following in your terminal, then follow the on-screen instructions.

 ```sh
 docker run --name devbox -ti docker.io/akiraohgaki/devbox code-server serve